uvicpraxis/uvicpraxis.github.io/metadata.md

 ## Clip Attribution
 This is a text input field without a controlled vocabulary.
 It is intended for the name of the person who recorded the gameplay footage.
 "Jentery Sayers" is an example of data intended for this field.

 This data does not appear in the clip's Echo360 title.
 It instead appears in Echo360's description field.

+## Clip Attribution
+This is a text input field without a controlled vocabulary.
+It is intended for the name of the person who entered the metadata.
+"Jentery Sayers" is an example of data intended for this field.

+This data does not appear in the clip's Echo360 title.
+It instead appears in Echo360's description field.